datalass1/fastai/README.md

 Learn the most important machine learning models, including how to create them yourself from scratch, as well as key skills in data preparation, model validation, and building data products.

 There are around 24 hours of lessons

+The ml1 lesson 1-5 notes are by Cedrick [Chee github account](https://github.com/cedrickchee/knowledge/tree/master/courses/fast.ai/machine-learning/2017-edition) which have been cloned as additional learning resources I have found insightful.